propalparolnapervom/CONTAINERIZATION/KUBERNETES/COMMANDS/CERTIFICATES Commands.md

 #### Kubelet-Apiserver-Client

-> **NOTE**: When `kubelet` acts as a Client for the `api-server`.

-The following will be generated eventually:
+As `kubelete` installed on each Worker Node, the following will be generated eventually:
+- for 1st Worker Node, which name is `node01`;
+   - `kubelet-client-node01.key` - the `private key`;
+   - `kubelet-client-node01.crt` - the `certificate`.
+- for 2nd Worker Node, which name is `node02`;
+   - `kubelet-client-node02.key` - the `private key`;
+   - `kubelet-client-node02.crt` - the `certificate`.
+- for 3rd Worker Node, which name is `node03`;
-- `kubelet-apiserver-client.key` - the `private key`;
+   - `kubelet-client-node03.key` - the `private key`;
-- `kubelet-apiserver-client.crt` - the `certificate`.
+   - `kubelet-client-node03.crt` - the `certificate`.

-> **NOTE**: The `certificate` must contain information, that this Client requires admin privileges.
+- etc

 Generate new `private key`
 ```
-openssl genrsa -out kubelet-apiserver-client.key 2048
+openssl genrsa -out kubelet-client-node01.key 2048
 ```

 Generate new `CSR` (Certificate Signing Request), based on the `private key` from above

+> **NOTE**: This is a system component, but not part of the Controlplane.
+> As `api-server` must understand that 1) this client is a Worker Node; 2) the Node is specific one, and some privileges should be granted to it,
+> the name within `kubelet` cert must be in the `system:node:<NODE_NAME>` format.

-> **NOTE**: K8S has "system:masters" group with admin priviliges.
+> **NOTE**: K8S has "system:nodes" group with some node priviliges.
 >
->  To distinct admin user from non-admin user, it should be added to that group by adding "/O=system:masters" within a certificate
+> The `kubelet` cert as a Client should be added to that group by adding "/O=system:nodes" within a certificate
 ```
-openssl req -new -key kubelet-apiserver-client.key -subj "/CN=kubelet-apiserver-client/O=system:masters" -out kubelet-apiserver-client.csr
+openssl req -new -key kubelet-client-node01.key -subj "/CN=system:node:node01/O=system:nodes" -out kubelet-client-node01.csr
 ```

 Generate a new `certificate`, by signing the `CSR` with CA key pair
 > **NOTE**: This time the `certificate` is signed by CA, not self-signed
 ```
-openssl x509 -req -in kubelet-apiserver-client.csr -CA ca.crt -CAkey ca.key -out kubelet-apiserver-client.crt
+openssl x509 -req -in kubelet-client-node01.csr -CA ca.crt -CAkey ca.key -out kubelet-client-node01.crt
 ```